matteo-daccordo/Spotifree/README.md

 # Spotifree
 Spotifree is a free OS X app that automatically detects and mutes Spotify audio ads.

-In this version the ads are muted when the user press pause on the ads.
-No pooling and no restart is needed.
+In this version the ads are automatically muted with polling using Apple Script.
+Unfortunately Spotify notification doesn't catch when an ad starts.
+Temporary solution, I hope.

 #### Thanks
 The original project is made from:http://spotifree.gordinskiy.com